-- a.
-Pre-screen and shortlist all candidates nominated to become a member of the Board of Directors in accordance with the qualifications and disqualifications provided under the Revised Manual on Corporate Governance and all relevant rules and regulations. - b.
-Ensure that all candidates nominated by shareholders to become a member of the Board of Directors shall possess the ideals and values that are aligned to the Company's vision and mission statements, and strategic directions. - Assesses the relevant work experiences, educational background, competencies and track record of candidates in light of the strategic goals and objectives of the Company; - d.
-In consultation with the appropriate executive or management committee/s, redefine the role, duties and responsibilities of the Chief Executive Officer (CEO) by integrating the dynamic requirements of the business as a going concern and future expansionary prospects within the realm of good corporate governance at all times.
+- 3.3.1 Pre-screen and shortlist all candidates nominated to become a member of the Board of Directors in accordance with the qualifications and disqualifications provided under the Revised Manual on Corporate Governance and all relevant rules and regulations. - 3.3.2 Ensure that all candidates nominated by shareholders to become a member of the Board of Directors shall possess the ideals and values that are aligned to the Corporation's vision and mission statements, and strategic directions. - 3.3.3 Assess the relevant work experiences, educational background, competencies and track record of candidates in light of the strategic goals and objectives of the Corporation; - 3.3.4 In consultation with the appropriate executive or management committee/s, redefine the role, duties and responsibilities of the Chief Executive Officer (CEO) by integrating the dynamic requirements of the business as a going concern and future expansionary prospects within the realm of good corporate governance at all times.

-- e.
-Disclose the process it follows in selecting the CEO and in installing succession planning for the position of CEO and all key senior officer positions of the Corporation. - f.
-Consider the following guidelines in the determination of the number of directorship a member of the Board may hold: - i.
+- 3.3.5 Disclose the process it follows in selecting the CEO and in installing succession planning for the position of CEO and all key senior officer positions of the Corporation. - 3.3.6 Consider the following guidelines in the determination of the number of directorship a member of the Board may hold: - i.
 The nature of the business of the Corporation of which he is a director; - ii.
 The age of the director; - iii.
 Number of directorship/active memberships and officerships in other corporation or organization; and - iv.
-Possible conflict of interest. - g.
-Nominate candidate/s in case any vacancy occurs by reason of death, resignation, retirement or disqualification that may be filled by the affirmative vote of a majority of the remaining directors constituting a quorum provided that specific slots for Independent Directors shall not be filled by unqualified nominees. - h.
-Ensure that effective processes are in place to provide continuity of Board and executive leadership.
+Possible conflict of interest. - 3.3.7 Nominate candidate/s in case any vacancy occurs by reason of death, resignation, retirement or disqualification that may be filled by the affirmative vote of a majority of the remaining directors constituting a quorum provided that specific slots for Independent Directors shall not be filled by unqualified nominees. - 3.3.8 Ensure that effective processes are in place to provide continuity of Board and executive leadership.

-3.4.
-The Corporate Governance Committee
+3.4 The Corporate Governance Committee

 The Corporate Governance Committee (CG Com) shall be composed of at least three (3) members, all of whom shall be independent directors.
 In accordance with this, the members of the Committee may be removed or replaced, and any vacancies in the Committee shall be filled by the Board.
-Each member shall have adequate and competent understanding of corporate governance principles and practices, in addition to thorough knowledge of the Company's business and industry in which it operates.
+Each member shall have adequate and competent understanding of corporate governance principles and practices, in addition to thorough knowledge of the Corporation's business and industry in which it operates.
 The CG Com is tasked to assist the Board in the performance of its corporate governance responsibilities, including functions that were formerly assigned to the NomCom.